 Your employer’s contributions have tax taken out before they're added to your KiwiSaver account.

-Once you’ve joined KiwiSaver, you could qualify for the government’s Member Tax Credits.
-They’ll add 50 cents for every dollar you save, up to a maximum of $521.43 a year if you're eligible.
+Once you’ve joined KiwiSaver, you could qualify for the Government Contribution.
+The Government will add 50 cents for every dollar you save, up to a maximum of $521.43 a year if you're eligible.

-Click here for further information on how MTC payments are calculated.
+Click here for further information on how Government Contribution payments are calculated.

 If you’re buying your first home or land to build your first home (or you’re in the same financial position as someone who is buying a first home), you may be able to withdraw most of your KiwiSaver savings to help pay for it after you have been contributing to your KiwiSaver for three years.

 If you’ve been making regular contributions to a KiwiSaver scheme for at least three years, you can also apply for the First Home Grant through Kāinga Ora (previously Housing New Zealand).